Pentagon tracking suspected Chinese spy balloon over the US – KION546

 US national security officials have constantly warned about Chinese espionage efforts and the balloon’s presence in the US comes at a sensitive moment with Secretary of State Antony Blinken expected to travel to Beijing in the coming days, a significant trip meant to follow up on President Joe Biden’s meeting with Chinese President Xi Jinping last year.

-Biden has declared China “America’s most consequential geopolitical challenge” and competition between the two major global military powers is intense.
+Biden has declared China “America’s most consequential geopolitical challenge” and competition between the two global superpowers is intense.
+Tensions have flared in recent years over the self-governing island of Taiwan, China’s human rights record and its military activities in the South China Sea, among a host of other issues.

 Biden was briefed and took advice not to shoot balloon down